The poorest of the poor

 After a 15 year civil war that killed over 5 million and orphaned almost 2 million children, the Democratic Republic of the Congo offers no social services.
 Every home has lost family members to the civil war.
 Many children have no one to care for them and are left to wander the streets looking for food.
 Widows are left to scramble for money (usually resorting to prostitution) and to protect themselves from rape.

-We currently house 33 orphans, with an estimated 200 more in our immediate neighborhood with no place to go.
+We currently house 32 orphans and are in process of adding 16 more girls between the ages of 4 and 10 to Grace orphanage.
+With an estimated 200 more orphans in our immediate neighborhood with no place to go, there is much work to do.
 Our children are loved, cared for and, in addition to attending a good school, we hire a teacher for 5 afternoons a week to help some of our children with learning disabilities.

 We are growing